anarres-org/anarres/docs/services/drone.md

 ### Create an OAuth Application

 Create a Gitea OAuth application.
+You mus go you profile *Settings* and go to *Applications*.
+Set up **Applicaction Name** with a simple name, and **Redirect URI** with the drone subdomain.

 The Consumer Key and Consumer Secret are used to authorize access to Gitea resources.

 The authorization callback URL must match the below format and path, and must use your exact server scheme and host.